The regional events

 The written exam lasts three hours.
 The test consists of a series of five or six questions around a common theme.
 These questions of increasing difficulty guide the contestant in the stages of resolution of an algorithmic problem.
 The first exercices focus on modeling the problem and are here to check that the candidate masters the basic principles of algorithms, and the next exercises require the contestant to code effective algorithms for harder problems.

 The interview lasts between ten and twenty minutes.
 It is a way for us to meet individually every contestant, test their knowledge, learn about the personal projects he works on, while giving him advices to improve.

-The practical test lasts four hours.
+The practical test lasts three and a half hours.
 Every contestant works on algorithmic exercises on a computer.
 A judging program evaluates the code submissions of the contestant.
 The goal of this test is to check that the contestant is able to code a program on a computer (choose an algorithm, implement it in a programming language, test it and debug it).

 All these tests are individual.
 No other documents than those given by Prologin are authorized.

 The typical course of a regional event day

 The contestants are welcomed at 8h30 AM, and meet together while having a free breakfast provided by Prologin.
 The written exam takes place between 9 AM and 12 AM, during which they also have an interview with a Prologin organizer.

 Before or during the lunch, also provided by Prologin, the organizers present a quick correction of some of the problems the candidates have just worked on.

 The day continues with the practical test, which lasts three and a half hours, and ends at 5:30 PM.